oracle/nosql-python-sdk/docs/installation.rst

 database/19.3/admin&id=NSADM-GUID-C110AF57-8B35-4C48-A82E-2621C6A5ED72>`_ for
 proxy configuration information.

+If running a secure store, a certificate path should be specified through the REQUESTS_CA_BUNDLE environment variable:

+ $ export REQUESTS_CA_BUNDLE=<path-to-certificate>/certificate.pem:\
+ $REQUESTS_CA_BUNDLE

+Or :func:`borneo.NoSQLHandleConfig.set_ssl_ca_certs`.

-If running a secure store a user identity must be created in the store (separately) that has permission to perform the required operations of the application, such as manipulated tables and data.
+In addition, a user identity must be created in the store (separately) that has permission to perform the required operations of the application, such as manipulated tables and data.
 The identity is used in the :class:`borneo.kv.StoreAccessTokenProvider`.

-If the store is not secure an empty instance of :class:`borneo.kv.StoreAccessTokenProvider` is used.
-For example.
+If the store is not secure, an empty instance of :class:`borneo.kv.StoreAccessTokenProvider` is used.
+For example:

 .. code-block:: pycon